Atlas975/Notes/OperatingSystems/FileSystems/File_systems.md

 ### File operation types
 - With the exception of open and close, all previous operations are **record-at-a-time** meaning they read and act on a single record
 - ==FindAll, FindOrdered and Reorganise== are examples of **set-at-a-time** operations which act upon multiple files

+## File organisation
+- **Primary file organisation**: how records are physically placed on disk
+- **Secondary file organisation**: how efficiently records are accessed
+- Unordered record are slow to search
 ## Virtual file systems
 - When more than one device exists in a file system, a VFS is used to provide a system level view of multiple file-systems types at once
 - File systems reflect the characteristics of their device,  the VFS has an API that reflects the operations that can be carried out on these distinct file system structures.